cdavidmaxey/cdavidmaxey.github.io/_posts/2017-05-15-Academic-Acceleration-Should-my-child-skip-a-grade.md

 - Academic Acceleration
 - Grade Placement
 ---
-TAG is the acronym commonly used in Oregon for talented and gifted students.
-Students in Oregon are identified as TAG based on multiple criteria, and school districts typically require scores at or above the 97<sup>th</sup> percentile on a nationally standardized test of mental ability, total reading, or total mathematics (see the <a rel="nofollow" href="https://www.oregon.gov/ode/learning-options/TAG/Pages/TAG-FAQ.aspx" target="_blank">Oregon Department of Education FAQs</a> for more information).

 <div class="float right side">
 	<div>
         <a class="download" rel="nofollow" href="{{site.url}}/A-Nation-Empowered-Volume-1.pdf" download="A Nation Empowered Volume 1.pdf">